Amejia481/Android-Resources/README.md

 - [APK Analyzer][android_studio_apk_analyzer]  Give a X-ray look to your APK.
 - [Merged Manifest Viewer] [manifest_viewer] A clear view of your Manifest file of all the stuff that you didn't add there.
 - [UI Designer & Constraint Layout] [Designer_constraint_layout] It may help to create your layout quickly and easily, just using drag and drop.
-- [Layout Inspector][android_studio_tools_layout_inspector] Drill into the view hierarchy of your app and analyze the attributes of each component of UI on the screen
+- [Layout Inspector][android_studio_tools_layout_inspector] Drill into the view hierarchy of your app and analyze the attributes of each UI component
+- [Espresso Test Recorder][android_studio_tools_espresso_test_recorder] Record Espresso UI tests simply by using your app as a normal user.

 ##Tools
 - [Android Annotations][tools_android_annotations]